raniajawabreh985-a11y/Molecular-and-Materials-Modeling-2026/Exercise_2_6/README.md

 # TASK 6: Surfaces and 2D Materials (Graphene)

 ## Overview
-This report documents the structural relaxation, electronic properties, and Projected Density of States (PDOS) calculations for monolayer graphene using Quantum ESPRESSO via the ASE Python interface.
+This report documents the energy cutoff convergence, constrained cell relaxation, electronic properties, and Projected Density of States (PDOS) analysis for monolayer graphene using Quantum ESPRESSO via the ASE Python interface.

 ---